li-jiang-yan/iris-ml-ann-solver/README.md

-# iris-ml-ann-solver
+# Iris Classification with TensorFlow/Keras
-This endeavors to use artificial neural networks to classify samples from the Iris machine learning dataset.
+Built a neural network using TensorFlow Keras to classify Iris flower species.